Double-track railway: Overview

 In the earliest days of railways in the United Kingdom, most lines were built as double-track because of the difficulty of co-ordinating operations before the invention of the telegraph.
 The lines also tended to be busy enough to be beyond the capacity of a single track.
-In the early days the Board of Trade did not consider any single-track railway line to be complete.
+In the early days, the Board of Trade did not consider any single-track railway line to be complete.

-In the earliest days of railways in the United States most lines were built as single-track for reasons of cost, and very inefficient timetable working systems were used to prevent head-on collisions on single lines.
+In the United States, most lines were built as single-track for reasons of cost; very inefficient timetable working systems were used to prevent head-on collisions on single lines.
 This improved with the development of the telegraph and the train order system.